-- Preheat the oven to 375°F. Cut bread into cubes.
-Place on a baking sheet, and bake for 15 to 25 minutes, until browned and toasted.
+- Preheat oven to 375°F. Cut bread into cubes.
+Place on a baking sheet and bake for 15 to 25 minutes until browned and toasted.

-- While the bread is toasting, dice 1 onion and 3 stalks celery.
-For the leeks, chop off the dark green stems and the root, then slice them in half length-wise.
+- Meanwhile, dice 1 onion and 3 stalks celery.
+Chop off the dark green stems and the root of 2 leeks, then slice them in half length-wise.
 Place each leek half cut-side down on the cutting board, then chop it into thin slices (resulting in half-moon shapes).
-There will be dirt in between each layer of the leeks, so when you’ve finished chopping them, rinse them thoroughly in a colander.
-Chop the sage leaves and parsley to make 2 tablespoons each.
+Rinse thoroughly in a colander to remove any dirt.
+Chop 2 tablespoons each sage and parsley.

 - In a skillet, heat 2 tablespoons olive oil over medium-high heat.
 Add celery, onion and leeks with a few pinches kosher salt; cook 6 to 8 minutes, stirring frequently, until tender.
 Remove from the heat and stir in the herbs.

-- Place the bread cubes and vegetables in a bowl, add 1 teaspoon kosher salt and a generous amount of pepper, and mix to combine.
+- Place the bread cubes and vegetables in a bowl, add 1 teaspoon kosher salt and a generous amount of fresh ground black pepper, and mix to combine.

-- Pour into a 9 x 13 baking dish.
-Add 3 cups broth.
-Cover, and bake for 20 minutes.
+- Pour the mixture into a 9 x 13 baking dish and add 3 cups vegetable broth.
+Cover and bake for 20 minutes.
 Uncover, and bake for about 25 minutes, until browned.